firetiger-inc/public/aws/configuration/README.md

 | `vpc_id`     | The VPC in which resources will be deployed             |
 | `subnet_ids` | A list of subnets in which resources will be deployed   |

-> :info: The S3 bucket is automaticaly created by the configuration module,
+> :info: The S3 bucket is automatically created by the configuration module,
 > you do not need to create it ahead of time.

 > :warning: The subnets must have a route to AWS services, either through